ipaas-com/iPaaS.Integration.Template/README.md

 The remaining steps are optional if they apply to the external system.
 (Read more about each method within CallWrapper.cs):

-3. Define the Method HandlePrerequisite() in Interface\TranslationUtilities.cs (If applicable)
+3. Define the Method HandlePrerequisite(...) in Interface\TranslationUtilities.cs (If applicable)
-4. Define the Method HandlePostActions() in Interface\TranslationUtilities.cs (If applicable)
+4. Define the Method HandlePostActions(...) in Interface\TranslationUtilities.cs (If applicable)
-5. Define the Method GetChildMappings() in Interface\TranslationUtilities.cs (If applicable)
+5. Define the Method GetChildMappings(...) in Interface\TranslationUtilities.cs (If applicable)
-6. Define the Method CollectAdditionalExternalIds() in Interface\TranslationUtilities.cs (If applicable)
+6. Define the Method CollectAdditionalExternalIds(...) in Interface\TranslationUtilities.cs (If applicable)
-7. Define the Method EstimateTotalAPICallsMade() in Interface\TranslationUtilities.cs (If applicable)
+7. Define the Method EstimateTotalAPICallsMade(...) in Interface\TranslationUtilities.cs (If applicable)
-8. Define the Method UpdateWebhookSubscriptionAsync() in Interface\TranslationUtilities.cs (If applicable)
+8. Define the Method UpdateWebhookSubscriptionAsync(...) in Interface\TranslationUtilities.cs (If applicable)
+9. Define the Method InitializeData(...) in Interface\TranslationUtilities.cs (If applicable)

 ## Logging Activity with iPaaS.com
 iPaaS.com provides an easy way to log technical activity from within your integration at runtime for diagnosing issues, both during testing and post production.